Health System Entities

 Duke Health & Wellness

-Duke Health & Wellness includes the Duke Diet & Fitness Center; medically based fitness, wellness, and rehabilitation programs at the Duke Health & Fitness Center; and Duke Integrative Medicine, blending advanced medical practice and research with proven complementary therapies.
+Duke Health & Wellness includes medically based weight loss at the Duke Diet & Fitness Center; medically based fitness, wellness, and rehabilitation programs at the Duke Health & Fitness Center; and Duke Integrative Medicine, blending advanced medical practice and research with proven complementary therapies.

 Duke Network Services oversees a range of affiliations in regional and national communities through the delivery of Duke Medicine's depth of clinical and health management expertise and a focus on compassionate, patient-centered care to communities throughout the United States.
 Read more about Duke Network Services.